piidus/flutter-project/README.md

-# stock_watch
+# flutter-project

-A new Flutter project.
+A new Flutter project using camera and map.

 ## Getting Started